mb-group/ai_journal_club/_build/html/_sources/content/ai_pi_book/ai_pi_book.md

 # The AI Book for PI in Biology

-This book provides intuitive understanding and practical guidance for Principal Investigators (PIs) in biology on integrating artificial intelligence into their research programs.
+This book provides intuitive understanding and practical guidance for Principal Investigators (PIs) in biology on integrating artificial intelligence into their research programs and translating their research quesition into an AI task.

 ```{admonition} Target Audience